LaDoger/doge.fc/README.md

 # doge.fc
-The BEST smart contract on TON!
+The most amazing smart contract on TON!